sun-data/aastex/docs/index.rst

     ))
     plt.close(fig)

+    # Define a new section of this article with some references
     methods = aastex.Section("Methods")
     methods.append(
         rf"Here is a reference to Section {intro}. " rf"Here is a reference to Figure {figure}. "
     )

+    # Define a text-width figure with random data
     fig2, ax2 = plt.subplots(
         figsize=(aastex.text_width_inches, 2),
         constrained_layout=True,